vuejs/v2.vuejs.org/source/guide/application.md

 <p class="tip">`v-view` will replace the element it's bound to with the new instantiated VM's element, so avoid using it on your root element.</p>

 With `v-view` it's very easy to leverage standalone routing libraries such as [Page.js](https://github.com/visionmedia/page.js) and [Director](https://github.com/flatiron/director).
+See [basic example with Page.js](https://github.com/collinglass/page-vue-example).
 There is a plan to provide a vue-router component that integrates with Vue.js for easier routing and deep linking.

 ## Communication with Server